DevProLtd/tagless-webgl/README.md

 # tagless-webgl

-The code for my talk on tagless final and WebGL.
+The code for Luka's talk on tagless final and WebGL.

+  I tried experimenting with it, added some features.

 The game is hosted at https://lukajcb.github.io/tagless-webgl/ and can be played there.